seungwoochoe/dictionanki/README.md

 <br/>

 ## Limitations
+- Cannot hide most of past and past participle forms of irregular verbs.
 - Cannot work with open compound words like *ice cream*.
 - Cannot work with phrases.
 - Cannot get second+ definitions of homonym words.
 (Cannot get definition of *bat2*.)